A buzz-worthy field trip experience for students to learn about pollinators, the environments that support them, and how you can help.

 - SPECIAL OFFER!
 We encourage you to use sustainable transportation to attend.
 Only pay $8 per person if getting to the event via public transit, walking or biking.

-Contact the Community Outreach Coordinator for more information.
+Contact the Field Trip Coordinator for more information.

 $100 deposit required at registration.
 Remaining balance to be paid either prior to or upon arrival on the day of the event.
 In the event of a cancellation, the deposit will be retained.